 Staffed by certified police officers, the Department of Public Safety (DPS) enforces federal, state, and local laws in its jurisdiction, as well as campus traffic and parking regulations.
 The enforcement of these laws is tempered with an educational philosophy which supports the mission, goals, and objectives of the University.
 At least one officer is on duty 24 hours a day, 365 days a year.
-The Department of Public Safety provides a safe, secure environment that will maximize the educational growth and development of TECH's students.
-DPS also serves faculty, staff, visitors, and other members of the TECH community.
+DPS provides a safe, secure environment that will maximize the educational growth and development of TECH's students.
+In addition, DPS also serves faculty, staff, visitors, and other members of the TECH community.

-The Department of Public Safety maintains a close working relationship with the Russellville Police, Pope County Sheriff's Office, and the Arkansas State Police.
+DPS maintains a close working relationship with the Russellville Police, Pope County Sheriff's Office, and the Arkansas State Police.
 Off-campus criminal activities in which any University-recognized organization is involved are reported to the University by the local police agencies.